Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

-Subgroups satisfying \ref{bmr-ii} were termed \emph{strongly reductive} by Richardson \cite[Def.~16.1]{MR952224}.
-Richardson studied strongly reductive subgroups from a geometric viewpoint, centred around the following result. \begin{theorem}[{\cite[\S 16]{MR952224}}] Suppose that $H$ is topologically finitely generated by elements $h_1,\ldots,h_n \in G$.
-Then $H$ is $G$-cr (resp.~$G$-irr) if and only if the orbit $G \cdot (h_1,\ldots,h_r)$ is Zariski closed in $G^n$ (resp.~a \emph{stable point} of $G^n$). \end{theorem} \begin{remarks} \leavevmode \begin{enumerate} \item This theorem is a lynchpin of the results in \cite{MR2178661} and subsequent work.
-It relies on some geometry and geometric invariant theory, which we omit; we point the reader to \cite{MR952224} and \cite{MR2178661}. \item In geometric invariant theory, a \emph{stable point} of a $G$-variety is a point whose $G$-orbit is closed and whose stabiliser is a finite extension of the kernel of the action.
-Thus when $G$ acts on $G^n$ by simultaneous conjugation, a stable point is one whose orbit is closed, and whose centraliser is a finite extension of the centre $Z(G)$. \item In fact, $H$ need not be finitely generated here---one need only pick a sufficiently large $n$-tuple so that $H$ and the elements of the $n$-tuple generate the same associative subalgebra of ${\rm Mat}_{n \times n}(k)$ in some faithful representation of $G$; this is always possible for dimension reasons.
+Subgroups satisfying \ref{bmr-ii} in Theorem~\ref{thm:gcr-strong-red} were termed \emph{strongly reductive} by Richardson \cite[Def.~16.1]{MR952224}.
+Richardson studied strongly reductive subgroups from a geometric viewpoint, centred around the following result. \begin{theorem}[{\cite[\S 16]{MR952224}}] Suppose that $H$ is the Zariski closure of a finitely-generated subgroup $\left<h_1,\ldots,h_n\right>$ of $G$.
+Then $H$ is $G$-cr (resp.~$G$-irr) if and only if the orbit $G \cdot (h_1,\ldots,h_n)$ is Zariski closed in $G^n$ (resp.~a \emph{stable point} of $G^n$). \end{theorem} \begin{remarks} \leavevmode \begin{enumerate} \item This theorem is a lynchpin of the results in \cite{MR2178661} and subsequent work.
+It relies on some geometry and geometric invariant theory which we omit; we direct the reader to \cite{MR952224} and \cite{MR2178661}. \item In geometric invariant theory, a \emph{stable point} of a $G$-variety is a point whose $G$-orbit is closed and whose stabiliser is a finite extension of the kernel of the action.
+Thus when $G$ acts on $G^n$ by simultaneous conjugation, a stable point is one whose orbit is closed and whose centraliser is a finite extension of the centre $Z(G)$. \item One can drop the hypothesis that $H$ is the closure of a finitely generated subgroup---one need only pick a sufficiently large $n$-tuple so that $H$ and the elements of the $n$-tuple generate the same associative subalgebra of $\End(V)$ for some faithful representation $G \to \GL(V)$; this is always possible for dimension reasons.
 Such an $n$-tuple is called a \emph{generic tuple} \cite[Def.~2.5]{MR2860266}. \end{enumerate}\end{remarks}

 A highlight of what can be proved through this approach is the following theorem.